mathcale/silex-base-project/README.md

 * Composer
 * Apache Web Server

-*NOTE*: If you're using another webserver, take a look at the [official documentation](http://silex.sensiolabs.org/doc/2.0/web_servers.html) on how to properly setup it.
+*NOTE*: If you're using another webserver, take a look at the [official documentation](http://silex.sensiolabs.org/doc/2.0/web_servers.html) on how to properly set it up.

 ## Running the app